 Who Was Henry Laurens?

 This early American merchant, planter, and statesman was born in 1724 in Charleston (Charles Town then), the capital of the British colony of South Carolina.
 His paternal grandfather, a Huguenot uprooted by religious unrest, moved the Laurens family from their home in Rochelle, France in the 1680s successively to England, Ireland, and New York (where they remained for about twenty years) before coming to rest in Charleston in 1715 or 1716.
 Henry Laurens's mother, also of Huguenot stock, came to Charleston by way of New York after her family fled France to avoid the anti-Protestant campaign of the late seventeenth century.

 Henry's father John (d.
 1747), a saddler, sent his son to England in 1744 to be trained as a merchant.
-By mid century HL (the editors of The Papers of Henry Laurens usually employ this abbreviation) established himself in Charleston and during the next quarter century gained both a good reputation and great wealth as a merchant.
+By mid century HL (the editors of The Papers of Henry Laurens frequently employ this abbreviation) established himself in Charleston and during the next quarter century gained both a good reputation and great wealth as a merchant.
 He imported rum and tropical goods from the West Indies, manufactured goods from England, and slaves from Africa.
 He exported rice, indigo, deerskins, and naval stores.
 He invested his profits from commerce in land and owned eight plantations by the eve of the revolutionary war.
 After the 1760s he removed himself from the slave trade.
 HL is often cited as an early southern opponent of the institution.
 The fact that he offered freedom to only a few of the approximately 300 slaves that he held makes his antislavery statements appear insincere, even hypocritical, when viewed from a twentieth century vantage.

-HL held several local offices before 1757 when he was elected to the South Carolina Commons House of Assembly where he served frequently before 1771 when he sailed for England and the continent with his three sons in search of the best education for them.
-After his wife Eleanor's death in 1770. he retired from commerce and devoted much of the next four years to his children.
+HL held several local offices before 1757 when he was elected to the South Carolina Commons House of Assembly.
+He served in the lower house frequently before 1771 when he sailed for England and the continent with his three sons in search of the best education for them.
+After his wife Eleanor's death in 1770, he retired from commerce and devoted much of the next four years to his children.
 While in England in 1774, he became active in rallying American residents there to petition the Commons, Lords, and the Crown concerning American grievances.
-Upon his return to South Carolina in December 1774, he took a central role in the province's opposition to perceived British threats to American liberty.
+Upon his return to South Carolina in December 1774, he took an active and central role in the province's opposition to British threats to American liberty.

 Henry Laurens and the American Revolution